Exorcism of the Gerasene demoniac: René Girard's Scapegoat Theory

 This episode plays a key role in the literary critic René Girard's theory of the Scapegoat.
 In his analysis, the opposition of the entire city to the one man possessed by demons is the typical template for a scapegoat.
 Girard notes that, in the demoniac's self-mutilation, he seems to imitate the stoning that the local villagers would likely have attempted to use against him to cast him out of their society, while the villagers themselves show by their reaction to Jesus that they are not primarily concerned with the good of the man possessed by demons:

 Notice the mimetic character of this behavior.
 As if he is trying to avoid being expelled and stoned in reality, the possessed brings about his own expulsion and stoning; he provides a spectacular mime of all the stages of punishment that Middle Eastern societies inflict on criminals whom they consider completely defiled and irredeemable.
 First, the man is hunted, then stoned, and finally he is killed; this is why the possessed lived among the tombs.
 The Gerasenes must have had some understanding of why they are reproached or they would not respond as they do.
 Their mitigated violence is an ineffective protest.
 Their answer is: 'No, we do not want to stone you because we want to keep you near us.
 No ostracism hangs over you.'
 Unfortunately, like anyone who feels wrongfully yet feasibly accused, the Gerasenes protest violently, they protest their good faith with violence, thereby reinforcing the terror of the possessed.
 Proof of their awareness of their own contradiction lies in the fact that the chains are never strong enough to convince their victim of their good intentions toward him."

 On Girard's account, then, the uneasy truce that the Gaderenes and the demoniac had worked out was that the evil power in him was contained and thereby neutralized.
-Jesus' arrival on the scene introduced a spiritual power stronger than Legion, which upset the social balance by removing the scapegoat.
+Jesus's arrival on the scene introduced a spiritual power stronger than Legion, which upset the social balance by removing the scapegoat.
 This reversal of the scapegoat mechanism by Jesus is central to Girard's entire reading of Christianity, and this reversal is on display in this story as well.
 Contrasting the self-destruction of the herd of pigs with the typical motif of an individual evil-doer being pushed over a cliff by an undifferentiated mob (cf. Luke 4:29), Girard comments:

 But in these cases, it is not the scapegoat who goes over the cliff, neither is it a single victim nor a small number of victims, but a whole crowd of demons, two thousand swine possessed by demons.
 Normal relationships are reversed.
 The crowd should remain on top of the cliff and the victim fall over; instead, in this case, the crowd plunges and the victim is saved.
 The miracle of Gerasa reverses the universal schema of violence fundamental to all societies of the world.